idxbroker/wordpress-plugin/readme.txt

 * Added helpful links to plugin.
 Fully tested to 3.6.1.
 Added Bing Map search library for users who add the map widget.

 = 1.0.8 =
 * Remove Beta image from control panel.
-Remaining Beta text from readme.
+Remaining Beta text from read-me.

 = 1.0.7 =
 * Added support for php start and stop tags.
-Some users migrating from the original IDX Broker may have used an older method of adding the dynamic wrapper tags to their theme that was dependant on our original plugin.
+Some users migrating from the original IDX Broker may have used an older method of adding the dynamic wrapper tags to their theme that was dependent on our original plugin.
 This update prevents errors when those users disable our original plugin.

 = 1.0.6 =
 * Added shortcode functionality.
 The plugin now adds an IDX button to the Visual editor which allows you to add shortcodes for the various page links and widgets IDX Broker provides.